 Are you working on beginning sounds with kids this February?!
-These playful Beginning Sound Valentine’s Day Puzzles will be the perfect addition to your literacy centers.
-Your students will have so much fun, that they will not even know that they are learning!
+These playful beginning sound Valentine’s Day puzzles will be the perfect addition to your literacy centers.
+Your students are sure to L-O-V-E this center!

-To prep, I printed the Initial Sound Valentine’s Day Puzzles (below) on cardstock and laminated them for extra durability.
-This usually allows me to get several years out of a center, which is definitely a bonus.
+To prep, I printed the beginning sound puzzles (below) on cardstock and laminated them for extra durability.
+Doing so usually allows me to get several years out of a center.

 Once I finished laminating, I cut out the puzzles.
 I found it easiest to cut out each puzzle in its completed shape and then go back and cut apart the individual pieces.